 This certificate program aspires to prepare Christians to offer competent counseling services to individuals, families, and groups who struggle with the effects of Substance Use Disorders.
 The program offers the number of hours that the Tennessee State Board of Alcohol and Other Drugs of Abuse Counselors requires for licensure as an Alcohol and Drug Abuse Counselor.
 Students who complete all six courses receive the Graduate Certificate in Addiction Counseling Studies.

-The Drug and Alcohol Addiction Counseling Certificate program is a cohort style program consisting of three sessions.
-Each session consists of two classes, one on Friday evening, and the other on Saturday morning lasting for 10 weeks.
-Students may begin in session one or session two.
-All classes meet on the MTS campus or online.
+The 2015 Drug and Alcohol Addiction Counseling (DAAC) program is a cohort style program which will include 3 sessions beginning with a mandatory orientation on August 28, 2015, from 12:00 pm – 2:00 pm.
+Each session consists of 2 classes, one on Friday evenings from 5:00 pm – 9:00 pm, and the other on Saturday mornings from 9:00 am – 1:00 pm lasting for 10 weeks.
+All classes meet on the main campus in Memphis.

 Questions?
 Drug/Alcohol Addiction Counseling FAQs can help you find answers.

 Click here to send a message to Memphis Theological Seminary that says, “I’m ready!”
 Begin your journey today.

 Memphis Theological Seminary recently completed the rigorous process of obtaining recognition by the National Association of Alcohol and Drug Abuse Counselors (NAADAC) as an Approved Academic Education Provider (provider #AP-020).
 Ms. Shirley Beckett Mikell, Director of Certification and Education for NAADAC, observes that MTS is one of only twenty academic institutions in the United States that “hold the distinction of NAADAC recognition as an Approved Academic Education Provider.”